pzierahn/chatbot_app/README.md

 │   │   └── widgets      # Widgets and dialogs that are shared across pages
 │   └── utils            # Helper functions that are used across components ├── macos                # MacOS specific files
-├── terms_and_conditions # Terms and conditions of the app
 ├── pubspec.yaml         # Project configuration

 ```